-It’s all about maximizing your Return On Investment (ROI) by playing the right card for your eCommerce business.
+It’s all about maximizing your Return On Investment (ROI) by playing the right card using these eCommerce CRO tactics for your eCommerce business.

 It’s up to you… You have the power to lift your eCommerce website above the remaining eCommerce sites.
 Either you or any suitable agency can help you take you to this level.

 Conversion Rate is the percentage of visitors who land on your website and complete the desired Call-To-Action.
 Thus, you must identify your goals to align accurately with your defined conversion rate.

 Some typical conversions related to the eCommerce website are as follows…

 Conversion rates are calculated by simply dividing the total number of conversions (actual number of people who buy your products) by the total number of visitors and multiply this with 100 to reach the conversion rate percentage.

 Conversion Rate = Total number of conversions / Total number of visitors * 100.

 Following are some excellent tools to utilize to Improve Ecommerce Conversion Rate